 - We use HTTPS encryption everywhere.
-All passwords are encrypted.
+All passwords are hashed and salted.

 The following is a closer look at how Kagi implements these policies, in the spirit of transparency and education.

 This is a living document of technical details and policies that we will update over time.
 If you still have questions, or find mistakes in this document, please reach out to us!
 Help us be a role model for privacy on the web.

 See the changelog at the end of this document for more details on changes in this document.